ashivashankars/Team_4Musketeers_capstone_project/README.md

 ## 1. Data Collection (Web Crawler + CSV)

-A separate script (run before this notebook) crawls the Simplify jobs GitHub page to extract internship and newâ€‘grad roles and writes them to a CSV file.
+A separate script (run before this notebook) crawls the Simplify jobs GitHub page to extract internship and new grad roles and writes them to a CSV file.
 The resulting CSV is the input to this notebook.

 **Output CSV schema (per job):**